ydb-platform/ydb-importer/README.md

-# YDB-Importer - Import data from JDBC data sources to YDB databases
+# Import data from JDBC data sources to YDB databases

-This tool implements programmatical import of table structure and data records from a JDBC data source to YDB.
+This tool imports table structures and data records from a JDBC data source to YDB.

 Right now the tested data sources include Oracle Database and PostgreSQL.